What Can Document Management Workflow do for You?

 Workflow Leverages Popular Software Plug-Ins

-As workflow becomes increasingly integrated with the software traditionally used for the enterprise, so do its advocates.
+As document management workflow becomes increasingly integrated with the software traditionally used for the enterprise, so do its advocates.
 Derrick Apple, an eFileCabinet document management system user, specifies: “The Microsoft Plug-Ins work well, integrating it (the preexisting internal process) into the workflow.”

 Workflow Best Practices in Document Management System Context